gowke/FORK_MANAGER/README.md

 # FORK_MANAGER
 pour all forks into one venv (so far for Linux only, not tested on Mac)

-lightweight manager written in Python
+basic lightweight manager written in Python

 pull source codes from github and install available forks into host blockchain environment